nromyn/home-assistant.io/source/_integrations/ecobee.markdown

 ### Concepts

 The ecobee thermostat supports the addition of an accessory.
-If you have an air exchanger (ventilator, HRV, or ERV), you can control it via the min time home and min time away numbers.
+If you have an air exchanger (ventilator, HRV, or ERV), you can control it via the minimum time home and minimum time away numbers.

 ### Switch